-Table Base Information Population Approach Source Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 5.1 Weighted average prices 5.1.a Volume Weighted average prices Estimate The PypIT system is the billing/invoicing system in place which provides the detailed breakdown of volumes and revenue data by service type and shipper as well as the corresponding contract information.
+Table Base Information Population Approach 0 Name Reference Item Actual / Estimate Source Methodology Assumptions Table 5.1 Weighted average prices 5.1.a Volume Weighted average prices Estimate The PypIT system is the billing/invoicing system in place which provides the detailed breakdown of volumes and revenue data by service type and shipper as well as the corresponding contract information.
 Hence, this is the best source to provide data for the purposes of calculating the weighted average price since it is the only system that captures information related to revenue, volume and category breakdown and details in the same place.
 Data extracted from PypIT is compared and checked against SAP balances and reference tariffs before being categorised accordingly based on service type per details below.
-Where necessary data has been manually categorised as follows: Categorisation of Charge Method The "Postage Stamp Transportation Services" represents revenue and volumes associated with Firm Injection, As Available Injection and As Available Withdrawal services.
+Where necessary data has been manually categorised as follows: Categorisation of Charge Method The "Postage Stamp Transportation Services" represents revenue and volumes associated with Firm Injection, and As Available Withdrawal services.
 Per Section 5 of the Guideline, these services are where the same charge is payable along the length of the pipeline, irrespective of the distance transported.
-Firm services are charged on a capacity basis i.e. Maximum Daily Quantity ( MDQ ), while As Available services are charged on a volumetric basis (i.e. actual deliveries).
+Firm services are charged on a capacity basis i.e. Maximum Daily Quantity (MDQ), while As Available services are charged on a volumetric basis (i.e. actual deliveries).
+Actual revenue for each transportation service is captured separately in pypIT, therefore estimates are not required to allocate revenue to each transportation service.
 Volume Calculation The volume used in the weighted average price calculation is based on the service type.
-For example, Firm Services, volumes are based on MDQ.
-To obtain the total relevant volumes for a particular month, the MDQ needs to be multiplied out by the number of days in the month.
-For As Available Services, the actual delivery volumes would apply.
-Some specific charges / services are not relevant to the weighted average price calculation (i.e. not part of the service categories required under the weighted average price template as specified in Section 5 of the Guideline.
+For example, Firm Services, Some specific charges / services are not relevant to the weighted average price calculation (i.e. not part of the service categories required under the weighted average price template as specified in Section 5 of the Guideline.
 This is discussed further below.
-In determining the total revenue to be used in calculating the weighted average price, there are certain service types which fall under "Other Direct Revenue" in Table 2.1.1 that should be omitted from the weighted average price calculation as it does not form part of the main pipeline revenue generating services.
+In determining the total revenue to be used in calculating the weighted average price, there are certain service types which fall under "Other pipeline services (if relevant) " in Table 2.1.1 that should be omitted from the weighted average price calculation as it does not form part of the main pipeline revenue generating services.
+This volumes are based on MDQ.
+To obtain the total relevant volumes for a particular month, the MDQ needs to be multiplied generating services.
 This includes: